ysujaana2004/ds-fall-2025-fri-0630/README.md

 __All HWs are due at 12:01 PM (noon) the day before the next class__

-* Tue class: HW due 12:01 PM on Monday
+* Tuesday class: HW due 12:01 PM on Monday
-* Wed class: HW due 12:01 PM on Tuesday
+* Wednesday class: HW due 12:01 PM on Tuesday
 * Fridays (both 12:30 PM and 06:30 PM): HW due 12:01 PM on Thursday

 __Submit your HW assignments to the form below:__